 - ½ tsp pumpkin pie spice

-- Preheat oven to 375°F. Set aside a baking sheet for the cookies.
+- Preheat oven to 375°F. Set aside a lined baking sheet for the cookies.

 - Mix together pumpkin spice/sugar coating in a shallow bowl and set aside.